 Recovering Compensation for Delivery Drivers Hurt on the Job

 Delivery drivers operate vehicles to deliver packages, food and other important items to customers.
-This puts them at a unique risk of sustaining injuries from car accidents, weather conditions and other hazards.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. are dedicated to protecting and fighting for the rights of injured workers, including delivery drivers, throughout Pennsylvania.
+This puts them at a unique risk of sustaining injuries from car accidents, weather conditions, and other hazards.
+The skilled workers’ compensation lawyers at Larry Pitt & Associates, P.C. are dedicated to protecting and fighting for the rights of injured workers, including delivery drivers, throughout Pennsylvania.

 Workers’ Compensation for Delivery Drivers

 Pennsylvania employers are required to carry workers’ compensation insurance for workers who are classified as employees.
 Those who are classified as independent contractors are not eligible to receive workers’ compensation benefits.
 Independent contractors typically perform their duties free from direction and control and provide their own equipment to complete the job.
 Conversely, employees are typically under the direction and control of their employer and are provided with the necessary equipment to complete the job by their employer.